-Motorola DROID RAZR M Jelly Bean update said to be in testing as changelog surfacesAlex Wagner - Deputy Managing Editor, News Desk
+Motorola DROID RAZR M Jelly Bean update said to be in testing as changelog surfacesAlex Wagner - Editorial Director of News and Content

 Looks like Motorola DROID RAZR M owners may soon be sinking their teeth into a new Android treat.
 According to a new report from Droid-Life, the DROID RAZR M's update to Android 4.1 Jelly Bean is now undergoing a soak test.
 The update is said to feature the build number 98.12.4, and we're told to expect a multitude of fixes and tweaks, including a fix for the circles widget to allow for instant updating and to take care of freezing as well as improvements to the quality of voice and data connectivity.
 The purported changelog for the 98.12.4 update is available in the images above and below.